An Efficient Sparse Fine-Tuning with Low Quantization Error via Neural Network Pruning: Number of Trainable Parameters Is Not Everything

-Among PEFT methods that build on LoRA, VeRA aims to further reduce memory by lowering the number of trainable parameters, while RoSA and DoRA focus on improving accuracy.
-VeRA shares a unique pair of low-rank matrices across layers, reducing trainable parameters compared to LoRA.
-However, as shown in Table~\ref{tab:memory_analysis}, it saves about 2.4GB from trainable parameters and about 4GB from dropout layers while introducing extra overhead from shared parameters and the corresponding intermediate values, resulting in minimal overall savings.
-DoRA and RoSA consume significantly more memory due to their complex computation and unstructured sparse matrices.
-DoRA decomposes LoRA’s matrices into magnitude and direction (see figure~\ref{fig:DoRA_graph} in Appendix~\ref{apdx:mem_require}), which significantly increases memory usage.
-As reflected in Table~\ref{tab:memory_analysis}, while the memory cost by trainable parameters in DoRA is similar to LoRA, the total memory cost is substantially larger.
-RoSA, despite employing techniques for efficient computation, still requires far more memory than LoRA.
-Notably, we also use RoSA to demonstrate that quantizing trainable parameters~\citep{gholami2022survey, dettmers2022gpt3, dettmers2024qlora} with mixed-precision training~\citep{micikevicius2018mixed} saves significantly more memory than simply reducing trainable parameters, as shown by the memory difference between RoSA and RoSA-bf16 in Table~\ref{tab:memory_analysis} (see also related works on quantization~\citep{dettmers2022gpt3,guo2024lqlora,li2024loftq,dettmers2024qlora}).
+During neural network training, backpropagation requires caching a large number of intermediate activations to compute gradients efficiently.
+The memory cost of these intermediate values is largely influenced by the structure of the computation graph.
+When the number of trainable parameters is small, the memory consumed by intermediate activations (see green bars in Figure~\ref{fig:memory_analysis}) often dominates memory usage apart from the model weights.

-These results highlight that the primary driver of memory usage in PEFT methods is often the complexity of their computation graph and intermediate caching, rather than the number of trainable parameters alone.
-LoRA and its variants often rely on dropout to mitigate overfitting, which significantly contributes to memory consumption.
-On the other hand, SFT methods, which typically do not rely on dropout, face challenges in efficiently computing unstructured matrices, further adding to their memory demands.
+Among the LoRA-based methods, VeRA attempts to reduce memory by sharing a pair of low-rank matrices across layers, thereby reducing the number of trainable parameters.
+However, as shown in Figure~\ref{fig:memory_analysis}, this results in only marginal memory savings—around 0.5GB to 2GB depending on the maximum token length, which is almost negligible.
+In contrast, DoRA and RoSA incur significantly higher memory usage due to their more complex computation graphs and reliance on unstructured sparse matrices.
+For instance, DoRA decomposes LoRA’s matrices into separate magnitude and direction components (see Figure~\ref{fig:DoRA_graph} in Appendix~\ref{apdx:mem_require}), which substantially increases memory requirements for activation caching.
+While DoRA’s trainable parameter cost is similar to that of LoRA, its overall memory consumption is considerably higher.
+RoSA also consumes much more memory than LoRA despite incorporating efficiency-oriented design choices.
+These findings suggest that a simple computation graph can be a far more significant contributor to memory usage than reducing trainable parameters.